Brixton tube station: Location

 The station is in Brixton Road and is about 100 m from Brixton railway station (on the London Victoria to Orpington line, operated by South Eastern).
 Although the route of the London Overground South London line also runs close to Brixton tube station, there is no station in Brixton on this route because it passes overhead on high railway arches.

 Services

-Brixton station is the southern terminus of the Victoria line and the next station is Stockwell to the north.
+Brixton station is the southern terminus of the Victoria line in London fare zone 2.
+The next station is Stockwell to the north.
 Train frequencies vary throughout the day, but generally every 3–5 minutes between 05:55 and 00:18.